MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/clear-browsing-data.md

 To clear browsing data from the user data folder for a WebView2 app to free up space, call the methods of the Clear Browsing Data API.

-The Clear Browsing Data API allows you to programmatically clear space in the user data folder for a user profile.
-These methods clear selected browsing data that is stored in the user data folder of a WebView2 app.
-For example, you can delete browsing data when a user signs out, to clear space in the user data folder.
+The Clear Browsing Data API allows you to programmatically erase data in the user data folder that's associated with a WebView2 user profile.
+For example, use this API to clear user data and history when a user signs out.

 You can:
 *  Clear all browsing data.